 To this end, he deliberately portrays the protagonists unsympathetically

 so the audience will perceive their ultimate fate as being deserved

 The Cryptkeeper just makes the stories up to keep his mind occupied during his very boring tomb-maintenance job.

 Nelson Halliwell from Leading Role is an alias of Gomez Addams

 Same actor, same personality.
 At some point he and his family were committed in different asylums.

 The owners of that house coincidentally collected Tales from the Crypt

 comics.
-After they died, a ghoul haunting the tombs below raided the house, fell in love with all the comics, and started pretending he was the presenter of the stories.
+After they died, an old ghoul haunting the tombs below raided the house, fell in love with all the comics, and started pretending he was the presenter of the stories.